i18next/i18next-gitbook/getting-started.md

 ## Basic sample

-Please be aware this is samples are just showing basic usage of the core functionality.
+Please be aware these samples are just showing basic usage of the core functionality.
 For production usage please consider using one of our [framework integrations](/supported-frameworks.md) to get better and simpler integrations (Setting innerHTML is just done to show how it works).

 ```js
 import i18next from 'i18next';